 A tenant finder service is usually a one-off fee per property.
 Fees vary but it can be as high as one month’s rent, so shop around and don’t be afraid to haggle if necessary.

-Collecting the rent can be onerous when the tenant is late paying and you need to chase them for the money.
+Collecting the rent can be inconvenient when the tenant is late paying and you need to chase them for the money.
 Some letting agents let you outsource rent collection to them as a stand-alone service.
 If you’d rather not have the hassle of dealing with rent collection and rent arrears, look for a letting agent offering this service.